+Mentor/Scholar Selection ProcessWe aim to match sexual identity, location and academic/professional interests of both scholar and mentor.
+This process is challenging given the odds of finding the right fit for our Scholar, so registration of your interest in mentoring is very important.
 This process also means that it may take some time for us to find a match with a registered mentor.
 So when we do think we might have a match with you we contact you and confirm your continuing interest before taking the next steps.

-Could I make a good mentor?
+Would I make a good Mentor?

 The Mentor checklist is the first step and is designed to guide individuals who are thinking about becoming Pinnacle Mentors through a self selection process.

-4 = Strongly Agree 3 = Agree 2 = Disagree 1 = Strongly Disagree
+Mentor ChecklistOn each question below, please rate yourself according to the following scale: 4 = Strongly Agree 3 = Agree 2 = Disagree 1 = Strongly Disagree